Filipe-Leite/EMBARCA_SOUTHERN_CITIES/README.md

 ### This project is a company's test for ruby middle level developer job, the project uses rails 5.2.x and postgres 16.
 The project uses IBGE api for populate the database, and shows cities based on 2 search filters fields (state acronym and city name).

-## Clone the project and run the command below (if you have docker and docker compose installed on you machine):
+## Clone the project and run the command below (if your machine has docker and docker compose installed):

   sudo docker-compose build

+## If your machine doesn't have Docker installed

 ## In your browser's url field write the url below and type enter: